 Ultrasound imaging is an accurate and reliable method to help our veterinarians evaluate and diagnose internal animal problems.
-This non-invasive tool allows us to diagnose internal organ problems without the need for surgery and with minimal restraint or sedation.
+With this non-invasive tool we can diagnose internal organ problems without the need for surgery and with minimal restraint or sedation.

 Ultrasound imaging, also called ultrasound scanning or sonography, involves exposing part of the body to high-frequency sound waves to produce pictures of the inside of the body without using ionizing radiation (x-ray).
 Images are captured in real-time and show the structure and movement of internal organs and blood flowing through vessels.